PanCakeConnaisseur/user_backend_sql_raw/README.md

     - This parameter only sets the hash algorithm used for the creation of new passwords.
 For checking a password the hash algorithm will be [detected automatically](http://php.net/manual/en/function.password-verify.php) and all common crypt formats are recognized.
+        - This means, that your db can have different hash formats simultaneously.
+Whenever a user's password is changed, it will be updated to the configured hash algorithm.
+This eases migration to more modern algorithms.
     - Argon2i is only supported by PHP 7.2.0 and higher.